nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-1/index.md

 ### Lo-Res

 40 x 48 pixels in 15 colours (16, but there's two identical shades of grey).
 Each byte of video memory holds two coloured pixels.
-The pixels are rectangular, about 3:2, which is odd.
+The pixels are distinctly rectangular, about 3:2, which is odd.

 [LoRes](https://en.wikipedia.org/wiki/Apple_II_graphics#Low-Resolution_%28Lo-Res%29_graphics)
 colours, as seen in MAME anyway, are actually quite fetching.